denisw/redux-preboiled/README.md

 } from 'redux-preboiled'

 // `createAction` lets you define an action with minimal ceremony.
-// It generates an action creator for a given action type and adds
+// It gives an action creator with a `type` property, removing the
-// a `type` property to it.
-The latter removes the need to define a
-// separate action type constant. const increment = createAction('increment')
+// need for a separate action type constant. const increment = createAction('increment')

 increment()